-Pirarara (Phractocephalus hemeliopteris) is an extremely husky catfish characterized by its striking black, white and red coloration.
+Pirarara (Phractocephalus hemiliopteris) is an extremely husky catfish characterized by its striking black, white and red coloration.
 Its bony head and forequarters allows it to dominate river bottoms with no fear of predation.
 Although not an acrobatic performer on rod and reel, it is a tough bulldog-like fighter that doesn't quit until it's exhausted enough to have to leave the bottom.
 The question is, will you have enough stamina to fight it out.

-Cut or whole bait, fished deep on a 14/0 circle hook is deadly for all three of these giant species.
+Cut or whole bait, fished deep on a 14/0 circle hook is appropriate for all three of these giant species.
 A stout rod/reel combo spooled with heavy braid is recommended.
 These monsters can literally tow a 16-foot boat upstream!

 There are even several Amazon catfish that have been known to take a fly, including several species collectively called sorubim (Pseudoplatystoma sp.).
-It is important to note that these catfish are nothing like our local 'cats' which tend to be bottom-feeding and rather lethargic.
+It is important to note that these catfish are nothing like our North American 'cats' which tend to be bottom-feeding and rather lethargic in comparison.
 Many of the larger species of Amazonian catfish are migratory, extremely active and aggressive predators that live in fast water and actively feed with the other previously-mentioned gamefish.
 Pound for pound, these 'cats' are as strong - if not stronger - than any other fish you'll encounter on a rod and reel.

 Over 3000 species of fish occur in the Amazon.
 The order Siluriformes (catfish) is the most diverse and probably the most spectacular group of Amazon fishes.
 With 15 families, including over 1300 species, the Amazon accounts for almost half of all the catfish species in the world.
 Anglers pursue giant species of the Family Pimelodidae.

-Although catfish have a very low mortality rate when caught with circle hooks, they must still be carefully resuscitated on release.
+Although catfish have a very low mortality rate when caught with circle hooks, they should still be carefully resuscitated on release.